-We market our products in more than 100 countries throughout the world.
-We have established subsidiaries in markets we believe have the greatest sales potential in the Americas, Europe, Australia and Asia.
+We market our products in more than 100 countries, mainly through subsidiaries in markets we believe have the greatest sales potential in the Americas, Europe, Australia and Asia.
 We have established a network of experienced personnel who sell our products and provide direct support to customers.
 A significant number of marketing and sales staff members are experienced scientists with academic degrees in molecular biology or related areas.
-In addition, business managers oversee relationships with key accounts to ensure that we are is serving their needs on the commercial side, such as procurement systems, financing arrangements, data on the costs and value of our systems, and collaborations among organizations.
-We also have specialized independent distributors and importers in many markets.
+In addition, business managers oversee key accounts to ensure that we serve customers' needs on the commercial side, such as procurement processes, financing arrangements, data on costs and value of our systems, and collaborative relationships.
+In many markets we have specialized independent distributors and importers.

 Our marketing strategy focuses on providing high-quality products that offer customers unique value, coupled with commitment to technical excellence and customer service.
-We have developed a range of marketing tools to provide customers with direct access to technical support and to inform them of new product offerings, as well as to enhance our reputation for technical excellence, high-quality products and commitment to customer service.
-One such tool is our technical service hotline, which allows existing or potential customers to discuss a wide range of technical questions regarding our products and related molecular biology procedures, via phone or e-mail, with Ph.D. and M.Sc. scientists in our technical service group.
-Frequent communication with customers enables us to identify market needs, gain early insight into new developments and business opportunities, and address them with new products.
+We have developed a range of marketing tools to provide customers with direct access to technical support and to inform them of new product offerings, as well as to enhance our reputation for technical excellence, high-quality products and commitment to service.
+One such tool is our technical service hotline, which allows existing or potential customers to discuss a wide range of questions about our products and related molecular biology procedures, via phone or email, with Ph.D. and M.Sc. scientists at QIAGEN.
+Frequent communication with customers enables us to identify market needs, learn about new developments and business opportunities, and respond with new products.